Orlando Dining & Entertainment Districts

 With a sizable skyline, downtown Orlando is both a vibrant entertainment district and a collection of trendy neighborhoods.
 Dine from an impressive range of global and regional flavors such as Artisan's Table, then head to the Amway Center for a basketball game or a concert from top national performers.

 Also at the Amway Center, buy the first round at the rooftop One80 Skytop Lounge, followed by dancing at a high-energy nightclub.
 Or take in a Broadway show or musical performance at the Dr. Phillips Center for the Performing Arts, and laugh hysterically at local improv artists at SAK Comedy Lab.
 Like the song says, things will be great when you’re downtown.
 See downtown Orlando restaurants and entertainment.

 New-world sophistication meets old-world charm in Winter Park, a picturesque city where arts and culture are part of everyday life, all just 20 minutes north of downtown Orlando.
 Spend a relaxing evening on tree-lined Park Avenue, a lush neighborhood that includes chic bistros, fine dining, gastropubs, trendy wine rooms, museums, art galleries and specialty boutiques.

 Learn more: Winter Park

-Winter Park also has a large concentration of independent restaurants serving locally sourced menus, with standouts including The Ravenous Pig, Prato, Luma on Park and Hamilton’s Kitchen, the latter of which is inside The Alfond Inn.
+Winter Park also has a large concentration of independent restaurants serving locally sourced menus, with standouts including The Ravenous Pig, Prato and Hamilton’s Kitchen, the latter of which is inside The Alfond Inn.
 Visit and you’ll soon understand why the area has been dubbed the “Rodeo Drive of the South.”
 See Winter Park restaurants and entertainment.

 Orlando is a large destination.
 And although we’ve divided it into six main dining and entertainment districts, that doesn’t mean you’ll only find great restaurants and nightlife within those boundaries.